Explore our expert-made templates & start with the right one for you.

 This post is based on our recent webinar on Online Inference with User Personalization at Scale.
-Read on for the abridged version, or watch the full presentation by Upsolver CTO Yoni Iny here.
+Read on for the abridged version, or watch the full presentation by Upsolver CTO Yoni Eini here.

-In a previous article we discussed some of the challenges of real-time machine learning and why so many projects seem to get stuck in the phase and never come into fruition.
-This time around we’ll be taking a more in-depth look at a particular use case, why it’s difficult to solve using traditional big data architectures, and how Upsolver can be used to orchestrate both batch and streaming ETL pipelines for machine learning.
+In a previous article we discussed some of the challenges of real-time machine learning and why so many projects seem to get stuck in the phase and never come to fruition.
+This time around we’ll take a more in-depth look at a particular use case, why it’s difficult to solve using traditional big data architectures, and how Upsolver can be used to orchestrate both batch and streaming ETL pipelines for machine learning.

 When would we use user personalization in machine learning?